-According to this horsepacking group, it takes toilet paper anywhere from two to five months to dissolve.
-Not quite as quick as you'd think.
+In this article, Backpacker reports it can take toilet paper anywhere from one to three years to decompose.
+Not quite as quick as you might think.
 Besides, regardless of whether toilet paper decomposes quickly or not, leaving it around is just plain gross.
 No one wants to turn over a rock and find used toilet paper.
 So, just like for everything else—pack it in, pack it out.

 Myth: My pets are really well behaved, so I can let them run around wherever.

 Even though you may have spent time training your dog and trust them to listen to you in any situation, you can’t always count on the behavior of other people’s pets.
 Or what yours might do if it encounters a creature it’s never seen before (you don't want to find out your dog has an inexplicable animosity for moose while on the trail).
 In plenty of places, such as national parks, leashes are required for pets.
 If you do choose to have your pet off leash, keep them close by when encountering other groups so your dog doesn't startle them.

 Myth: I don’t need to pick up my dog’s poop—it's the same as other wildlife.